 2016 GOTV Fellowship

-This fellowship provides 6 students and 3 team leads in New Hampshire, Colorado and Virginia to organize youth and students on state ballot initiatives and on elections that will keep fossil fuels in the ground and ensure a just transition to 100% renewable energy.
-With organizing grounded in justice and long-term movement building, 350 Action fellows will organize actions, political education and skills-based trainings and work with partners on issue-based GOTV.
+In 2016, our fellowship provided 6 students and 3 team leads in New Hampshire, Colorado and Virginia to organize youth and students on state ballot initiatives and on elections that will keep fossil fuels in the ground and ensure a just transition to 100% renewable energy.
+With organizing grounded in justice and long-term movement building, 350 Action fellows organized actions, political education and skills-based trainings, and worked with partners on issue-based GOTV.

-As presidential hopefuls tour important Primary states like New Hampshire, the 350 Action New Hampshire Field Team will organize creative actions to ask candidates tough question about their plans to meet the realities of climate science and the principles of a just transition.
+As presidential hopefuls toured important primary states like New Hampshire, the 350 Action New Hampshire Field Team organized creative actions to ask candidates tough question about their plans to meet the realities of climate science and the principles of a just transition.

 Campaign to stop Keystone XL

-350 Action plays a critical role in the campaign to stop Keystone XL.
-We’ve helped organize rapid-response actions across the country, supported actions in Washington DC to confront swing votes in Congress, and partnered to build a clean energy barn in the pipeline route in Nebraska.
+350 Action has played a critical role in the campaign to stop Keystone XL.
+We’ve helped organize rapid-response actions across the country, supported actions in Washington DC to confront swing voters in Congress, and partnered to build a clean energy barn in the pipeline route in Nebraska.